 This analysis reveals competitive suppliers that target Australia’s demand for its top 5 consumer import products.

 Australia’s biggest imported consumer product by value is processed petroleum oils.
-Australia’s 4 other leading consumer imports are cars, mobile phones, computers, and gold.
+Australia’s 4 other leading consumer imports are cars, trucks, mobile phones, and computers.

 Below, you will find major supplying countries for the following Australian imports.

 Refined petroleum oils: South Korea (28.8% of total), Singapore (27.8%), Malaysia (9.7%), Taiwan (9%), Japan (7.9%), India (5.2%), Brunei Darussalam (4.9%), mainland China (4.7%), Kuwait (0.5%), and Oman (0.4%).